Sometimes the disk space in the guest OS just becomes too small.

 Capacity: 14480 MBytes

-Once starting the VirtualBox Manager, there should be seen the new disk size for the given virtual machine, in its “Storage” info window.
+Upon starting VirtualBox Manager, you should see the updated disk size for the virtual machine in its “Storage” info window.

 Gnome Partition Editor offers a Live CD which can be used exactly for this.